 Hogwarts: Home of Wizards, Witches, and Leaders

 It wasn’t long before Harry’s new happy life started to spiral down.
-The trio quickly discovers that the three headed dog on the third floor of their school is guarding something mysterious, which they soon learn is the Sorcerer’s Stone, one of the two signs of the rising Voldemort.
-Harry panics as Voldemort, the man who murdered his parents and gave Harry the lightning bolt shaped scar on his head, starts to get stronger and Harry’s life is visibly at risk.
+The trio quickly discovers that the three-headed dog on the third floor of their school is guarding something mysterious, which they soon learn is the Sorcerer’s Stone, one of the two signs of the rising Voldemort.
+Harry panics as Voldemort, the man who murdered his parents and gave Harry the lightning bolt-shaped scar on his head, starts to get stronger and Harry’s life is visibly at risk.
 He is thrown into a whirlwind of adventures to protect his life, his friends, and his new home.
-Harry, Hermione, and Ron become invisible under a cloak, fight trolls, avoid the evil gazes from Professor Snape, fight devil’s snare, fly on brooms, play chess as the pieces themselves, and fight off the rising Dark Lord, all while trying to pass their first year of Wizarding school.
+Harry, Hermione, and Ron become invisible under a cloak, fight trolls, avoid the evil gazes from Professor Snape, fight the devil’s snare, fly on brooms, play chess as the pieces themselves, and fight off the rising Dark Lord, all while trying to pass their first year of Wizarding school.
 In the end, Harry, with the help of his friends, manages to postpone the resurrection of his nemesis and stop him from getting the Sorcerer’s Stone, which would have given He-Who-Must-Not-Be-Named immortality.
-At the same time they stopped the Dark Lord they exposed one of their professors, Quirrel, as the fraud and twisted man he really was.
-The trio is rewarded during the end of the year feast with House Points from Albus Dumbledore, which leads to the winning of the House Cup for the Gryffindor house.
+At the same time, they stopped the Dark Lord they exposed one of their professors, Quirrel, as the fraud and twisted man he really was.
+The trio is rewarded during the end-of-the-year feast with House Points from Albus Dumbledore, which leads to the winning of the House Cup for the Gryffindor house.

 Throughout the film, the characters show signs of being leaders, even though some of the leadership isn’t very good.
 Each character has their own style, personality, motivation, and sometimes when the characters bond, their ability to lead gets stronger, especially when there is a lot at stake.